Comment nous contacter ?

 To provide you with the service or product agreed, and to fulfil our legal and regulatory obligations, we will keep your personal information and copies of records we create (e.g. calls with us) while you are a [prospective] client or investor.

 Even when you no longer have a relationship with us, we are required to keep information for different legal and regulatory reasons.
 The length of time will vary and we regularly review our retention periods to make sure they comply with all laws and regulations.

 You have a number of rights under data protection laws which may be exercised in certain circumstances.

 Right to be informed

-You have the right of access to your personal information.
-If you wish to receive a copy of the personal information we hold on you, you may make a data subject access request.
-If you would like to submit a data subject access request, please contact your Client Portfolio Manager or Business Development Manager or the Data Protection Officer [see the How to Contact Us section for the DPO’s contact details]
+You have a right of access to your personal information.
+If you wish to receive a copy of the personal information we hold on you, you may make a data subject access request (‘DSAR’) by contacting the Data Protection Officer for abrdn [see Contact Us section]

 Right to request that your personal information be rectified

 If your personal information is inaccurate or incomplete, you can request that it is corrected.